projectodd/openwhisk-katacoda/0-serverless-introduction/01-concepts-and-commands.md

 ## Apache OpenWhisk Concepts and Commands

-Apache OpenWhisk offers the developer a straight forward programming model based on 4 concepts: packages, triggers, actions, and rules.
+Apache OpenWhisk offers the developer a straight forward programming model based on 4 concepts: actions, packages, triggers, and rules.

+Actions are stateless code snippets that run on the Apache OpenWhisk platform.
+For example, an action can be used to detect the faces in an image, respond to a database change, aggregate a set of API calls, or post a Tweet.
+An action can be written as a JavaScript, Swift, Python or PHP function, a Java method, any binary-compatible executable including Go programs and custom executables packaged as Docker containers.

+Actions can be explicitly invoked, or run in response to an event.
+In either case, each run of an action results in an activation record that is identified by a unique activation ID.
+The input to an action and the result of an action are a dictionary of key-value pairs, where the key is a string and the value a valid JSON value.
+Actions can also be composed of calls to other actions or a defined sequence of actions.

-Packages provide event feeds.
-Triggers associated with those feeds fire when an event occurs, and developers can map actions — or functions — to triggers using rules.
-An activation is an instance of an action execution.
+Packages provide event feeds and anyone can create a new package for others to use.
+Triggers associated with those feeds fire when an event occurs, and developers can map actions (or functions) to triggers using rules.

-Anyone can create a new package for others to use, and developers can write their actions in any language.
-There’s first class support for JavaScript, Java, Python, and Swift but any other SDK can be packaged as Docker image.

 Some of the more commonly used commands in Apache OpenWhisk are: